XuandongZhao/DVGCN/README.md

 <p align="justify">
-Convolutional Neural Network (CNN) has shown superior accuracy and generalizability in performing prediction/classification tasks, thanks to its good utilization of the grid-like structure of input images in Euclidean space.
+Convolutional Neural Network (CNN) has shown superior accuracy and generalizability in performing prediction tasks, thanks to its good utilization of the grid-like structure of input images in Euclidean space.
 In this work we propose the Deep Voxel-Graph Convolution Network (DVGCN).
 DVGCN represents input images as their affinity graph and performs graph convolution to extract discriminative features.
 It then utilizes a sortpooling layer to sort the nodes in the graph and unifies the feature size used for prediction across images.</p>

 ### Requirements